 Before you can plan ahead, the first step is identifying situations that are challenging for you and your child.
 These might be times when you’ve felt stressed, frustrated or embarrassed by your child’s behaviour.

 Work out what is making the situation difficult.
 Is it too many competing demands, time pressures or a boring environment?
 Or is it an environment that seems custom made to provoke difficult behaviour from your child – for example, checkouts with lollies and toys at a child’s eye level?

 If the situation can’t be avoided, or if you think it might help if your child learns how to cope better in the situation, a Planned Activities Routine might be a good strategy for you.

 2. Make expectations clear

 Talk with your child before you go into a high-risk parenting situation.
 It helps both of you to be clear about what you expect from the situation and what behaviour is acceptable.

 With younger children, it might be less confusing and frustrating for both of you if you simply say what you expect.
-Older children will have their own ideas, so work together to develop a small number of specific rules.
+Older children will have their own ideas, so work together to develop a few specific rules.
 With older children, this step is more of a negotiation.
 As the parent you have the final say.

-Effective rules remind your child of what is expected.
+Effective rules remind your child of what you expect.
 They remind you of what to look for and respond to.
 Rules should be clear, simple, and about the behaviour you want to see.
 For example, rules for a doctor’s waiting room might include, ‘Talk quietly’, ‘Ask before you touch’, ‘Be gentle with the toys and magazines’, and ‘Play on the floor next to me’.

 It’s also a good idea to agree in advance on what happens when the rules are followed and when they are broken.
 For example, for the doctor’s waiting room you might say, ‘If you stay close to me and ask before you touch, you can play with the toys or read the books.
 If you forget to stay close or touch without asking, you will sit on the chair next to me for one minute’.